fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 Actually a separate workflow step is not needed, since the [deploy-to-heroku](https://github.com/marketplace/actions/deploy-to-heroku) contains on option that takes care of it.

 Add to the backend a simple endpoint for doing a application health check.
-You may eg. copy this code:
+You may e.g. copy this code:

 ```js
 app.get('/health', (req, res) => {